oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab2-configure-database/configure-database.md

 ## Summary

-In this lab, you have learnt how to configure REST API for the Database tables.
-We will be using this API to register the Patients and store thier details in the Autonomus Transaction Processing Database.
+In this lab, you have learned how to configure REST API for the Database tables.
+We will be using this API to register the Patients and store their details in the Autonomous Transaction Processing Database.

 You may now **proceed to the next lab**.